ellieknipfer/MART341-WebDesign/assignment-08/README.md

 3. *Free Response: What challenges did you have this week?
 How did you overcome them?*

 When I first loaded my page, the map did not load correctly because I did not copy the "embed a map" link.
 I went back and copied the correct link and it worked.
 I really did not have challenges with anything during this assignment.
 The walkthrough video was very helpful.
+I did have a question regarding the layout of HTML.
+Under the example in "Building a Page (step-by-step)" and all of the other codepen examples, the text and layout seems to be different than the other examples.
+For instance, the image tag used ends in "/>" instead of ">".
+Does that change the way things are displayed?
+The indentations are also different than mine.
+Does that make difference as well?